mzbrau/fig/doc/fig-documentation/docs/features/configuration.md

 Settings are encrypted using the client secret and stored in a binary file.
 However, it may still be desirable to disable this feature if additional security is more important than up time.

-### Allow Dynamic Verifications

-Fig supports plugin and dynamic verifications.
-Dynamic verifications are defined client side and compiled and run on the server.

-While a useful feature in some situations, this does allow for remote code execution on the server provided the user is able to register a client and has Fig credentials.
-It can be disabled for security reasons if it is not required in production.

 ### Allow File Imports

 Fig supports loading export from an import directory.
 This is a useful feature when Fig is deployed in a container as a Helm chart or similar can be used to set the initial configuration.